Easely/api/README.md

 ## Deploying
 The Easely API was made to deploy with Dokku.

-### Enviornment variables
+### Environment variables
-In order for Easely API to run, certain envoriment variables must first be defined
+In order for Easely API to run, certain environment variables must first be defined

 * JWT_SECRET
 * SENTRY_DSN